Collaging is one of my favorite ways to play with colors and forms. Also one of my favorite pastimes and mental therapy sessions.

 Joe and I are both love typography and poetry.
 We are inspired by the ever-changing fullness of nature sounds and begin exploring the idea of combining typography and nature sounds.
 If nature has a language, what is it trying to tell us?

-We took 5 tracks of nature recordings with sounds of chirping birds, frogs, crickets, swaying trees, rustling leaves etc., and mapped the pitch and frequency to a range from 1 to 26, corresponding to each letter in the alphabet.
-As the five audio tracks play simultaneously, the audience reads the five generated letterforms which I constructed by photographing natural materials like branches, leaves, flowers.
-The generative video of these overlaid images is played within a visor we made out of painted white branches zip-tied together.
-The video is also reactive, as the audience can interact with the five branches painted gold to change the volume of each of the five tracks, which changes the visual scale of the corresponding letters in the video.
+We took 5 tracks of nature recordings with sounds of chirping birds, frogs, crickets, swaying trees, rustling leaves etc. and mapped the pitch and frequency to a range from 1 to 26, corresponding to each letter in the alphabet.
+As the five audio tracks play simultaneously, 5 random numbers, each corresponding to a unique letter form, are generated continuously.
+The letter forms, which I constructed by photographing natural materials like branches, leaves, flowers, are juxtaposed in a row.
+The video of these continuously generated letters is played behind a visor made out of branches zip-tied together, painted in white.
+On this visor, 5 branches are painted in gold, which acts as dials.
+The audience can interact with the five gold branches, turn them like a dial to change the volume of each of the five tracks, which then changes the visual scale of each of the 5 letter forms in the video.

 With Joe Mallonee

 An exercise on visual hierarchy – what started as plain information all in 20 pt Univers 55 was crafted into a poster with a clear hierarchy.
 After numerous iterations with changes in weight, line spacing, size, position and color, the poster was created to effectively communicate the information in an interesting and engaging way.

 A short responsive web design exercise.
 I redesigned the website that functions on both a mobile and a tablet for Lantana, a brunch restaurant in London.